Rangers confident not naive in Europa final - Kent

 The Ibrox side take on the Bundesliga outfit at Seville's Ramon Sanchez Pizjuan Stadium on Wednesday.

-Giovanni van Bronckhorst's team have overcome two German sides en route to the final while Frankfurt have beaten Barcelona and Real Betis.
+Giovanni van Bronckhorst's team have overcome two German sides en route to the final while Frankfurt have beaten Barcelona, Real Betis and West Ham.

 "We'll go into the game with the same mindset as we've had throughout the competition," said winger Kent, 25.